ibf-RWTH/DRAGen/README.md

 ## Output Data

 In v.1., the output files are Abaqus input files designed for the use with the ICAMS-Crystal-plysticity model.
 Therefore, the subroutine-files are needed for a successfull analysis.

+* Periodic boundary conditions (PBC): BottomToTop.inp, FrontToRear.inp, LeftToRight.inp, Corners.inp, Edges.inp, Nsets.inp, VerticeSets.inp
+* RVE: RVE_smooth.inp
+* CP-model data (euler angles and grain size): graindata.inp
+* RVE in arry: RVE_Numpy.npy (not needed at the moment!)

 It is distiguished between a purely elastic phase (Phase 2, Martensite) and a plastic phase (Phase 1, Ferrite).
 Extensions to more then two phases are in the making.

 ## Input generator